SidneyNemzer/elm-firebase/docs/protocol/realtime-database.md

   }
 }
 ```
 It appears that the host (`h`) is some kind of long-term connection that the client library is instructed to use.
-Once the handshake is recieved, the client connects to the new host (also using a websocket) and stores the host in localStorage to use for future connections.
+Once the handshake is recieved, the client stores the host in localStorage to use for future connections but continues using the default database URL.

 See the handler in [Connection.ts](https://github.com/firebase/firebase-js-sdk/blob/31d0f8dce31d73b4419459548b1b9081a3d9dbed/packages/database/src/realtime/Connection.ts#L368-L389)